 Become a key jurist at a global institution or organisation

-The multidisciplinary education of ESADE’s Double Degree in Law + Global Governance, Economics & Legal Order will open up a wide range of options for your future on the international stage.
+The multidisciplinary education of ESADE’s Bachelor in Law + Bachelor in Global Governance, Economics & Legal Order will open up a wide range of options for your future on the international stage.
 In addition to the usual career paths in law, you’ll be able to pursue professional opportunities related to your education in global governance, including your specialisation track in either Global Politics or Global Economics.

 Two degrees, twice as many opportunities

 This double degree will multiply your professional options: in addition to the traditional Job opportunities provided by the Degree in Law, you’ll also be able to access those provided by the Governance, Economics & Legal Order.
 This background will provide you, above all else, the opportunity to define a decidedly international career for yourself: you’ll be able to opt for positions anywhere in the world.